Preheat the oven to 425 degrees F.

 Spray each ramekin with cooking spray/olive oil.
-Mix 1 T flour with 1 T cocoa powder.
+Mix 1 tablespoon flour with 1 tablespoon cocoa powder.
 Coat the inside of each ramekin with this flour mixture and tap off the excess.

-In a medium saucepan, melt 1 stick of butter with the German chocolate over very low heat.
-Stir occasionally.
-Once it is melted and mixed completely, take off of heat and allow to cool for a couple minutes.
+In a medium saucepan, melt 1 stick of butter with the German chocolate over very low heat, stirring occasionally.
+Once it is melted and mixed completely, take it off the heat and allow to cool for a couple minutes.

 In a medium bowl, blend the peanut butter with the 1 tablespoon of confectioners' sugar and the remaining 1 tablespoon of butter.
-(I used a hand blender with the mixer attachment and it worked great)
+(I used a hand blender with the mixer attachment and it worked great.)
+Set aside.

-Using an electric mixer, beat the granulated sugar with the eggs and salt at medium-high speed until thick and pale yellow, around 3 minutes.
-Turn off the mixer and fold in the chocolate using a spatula.
+In another bowl, use an electric mixer to beat the granulated sugar with the eggs and salt at medium-high speed until thick and pale yellow, around 3 minutes.
+Turn off the mixer and fold in the chocolate, using a spatula.
 Blend until no streaks remain.
 Fold in the flour and mix until smooth.

 Spoon two-thirds of the batter into the prepared ramekins, then place a large spoonful of the peanut butter mixture into the middle.
 Top with more chocolate batter.
 Leave about 2 centimeters at the top of the ramekin to allow for the cake to rise.